pascaldekloe/flit/README.md

 ## Benchmark

-Encoding and decoding in C is almost at memcpy speed on a Mac Pro (Late 2013).
+Encoding and decoding in C is almost at memcpy speed.

 ```
 ------------------------------------------------------